vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 ---
 lab:
-    title: 'Lab: Migrate a Spring Apps application to Azure'
-    module: 'Module 2: Migrate a Spring Apps application to Azure'
+    Title: 'Challenge 02: Migrate a Spring Apps application to Azure' Learn module: 'Learn Module 2: Migrate a Spring Apps application to Azure'
 ---

 # Challenge 02: Migrate a Spring Apps application to Azure